 The first part of this afternoon was spent feeling a bit cool, as a sea mist, or fog, had moved in, something we hadn't seen here before.
 Eventually it cleared and we could get on with the business of doing - well, nothing.

 I think I have the solution.
 If I come back here again I shall put myself forward for the role of 'Ring-Piece Ranger'.
 I will be funded by all the campers who don't have dogs and don't want to hear them any longer.
-I will scour the campsite looking for noisy dogs armed only with a portable gas powered red-hot poker.
+I will scour the campsite looking for noisy dogs armed only with a portable gas powered red-hot blow torch.
 Any dog guilty of making other campers lives a misery gets it's ring-piece cauterised.
-This should improve matters considerably.
+That should improve matters considerably.

 Tomorrow we will be up and out fairly early as we need to catch the bus to Peniscola, where I hope there will be more photo opportunities than we have had here today.